-If you're new to rowing, you might have wondered about its impact on your back.
+If you're new to rowing, you might have wondered whether it's good for your back.

 Is it safe?